weld/weld-vertx/README.md

 The registered handler instances are not contextual intances, i.e. they're not managed by the CDI container (similarly as Java EE components).
 However, the dependency injection is supported.

 ### How does it work?

+The central point of integration is the `org.jboss.weld.vertx.web.WeldWebVerticle`.
+This Verticle extends `org.jboss.weld.vertx.WeldVerticle` and provides the `WeldWebVerticle.registerRoutes(Router)` method:

 ```java
  class MyApp {